First of all, I want to apologize for forgetting to update my Namecoin domain and Zeronet mirror for such a long time.

 In conclusion, I think it is a great purchase.
 The security benefits of isolating confidential data on a separate device aside, the hardware is compact and sturdy, and the overall user experience is pretty nice.
 U2F is definitely more convenient and secure than TOTP, and using PGP is sort of like split-GPG in Qubes, but with touching a physical button instead of clicking in a dialog.

-On the other hand, after my purchase1, there was this scandal about Yubico, which kind of sucks.
+On the other hand, after my purchase, there was this scandal about Yubico, which kind of sucks.
 Also, some say that it is not as indestructible as it claims to be, though that is about an older version, and at least newer versions mitigates the acetone attack.
 Last but not least, some might dislike that a part of it, including the PGP portion, is closed source.
 These are probably things to consider if you are thinking of getting one.